cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 report_old = df_old.Report()
 ```

 Next we will change the for-loop at line 154 to use the added correction.
-Again, we are skipping pileup-variables for data.
+Again, we are skipping pileup variables for data.

 ```py
 for variable in variables: